bluewaveproject/bluewave/README.md

 # bluewave
 Blue Wave is an Arch-based Linux distribusion, with the sole focus of making Linux simple and easy to use.
-It provides three different versions made for different user preferences.
+It provides two different versions made for different user preferences.

 NOTES: